Transfer of Credit Policy

 2. Courses or GPA requirements for specific majors, departments, or schools may not be automatically satisfied by an AALT/ASLT degree.

-8. Guidelines followed for awarding of transfer credit:
+8. General guidelines followed for awarding of transfer credit:

 1. Course work transferred from an institution which awards credit in quarter hours is converted to semester hours.

-2. Transfer credit grades are interpreted according to McNeese grading policy.
-Grade designations of ‘+’ and ‘-’ are not recognized.
+2. Transfer credit grades are interpreted according to McNeese’s Grading System Policy.
+Grade designations of ‘+’ and ‘-’ are not recognized; only the letter grade is posted.

 3. The GPA for transfer students is computed in the same manner as the GPA for McNeese students; however, incomplete grades for transfer courses are computed in the overall GPA if included in the GPA at the transferring institution.